geciciserkan/Python/README.md

 # Google Book Search By API (Python App)
 This is python based command line application.
 Just call python file from command line.
-Just make sure that you have installed Python 3.7 on your computer.
+Make sure that you have installed Python 3.7 on your computer.
 Instructions has been provided inside the program for work flow.

 This application will allow you to:
 Type in a query and display a list of 5 books matching that query.